STSM CALL: exchange visits to occur by 30 September 2021.

 STSMs need to contribute to the scientific objectives of the COST Action, simultaneously allowing scientists to learn new techniques or gain access to specific instruments or methods not available at their home institutions.
 All Action participants, particularly Early-Career Investigators (ECIs, less than 8 years from the PhD degree) may apply for STSM funding.

-MW-Gaia has allocated a total budget of 15,000 EUR to support STSM's in the Action's first grant period (May 2019 to Apr 2020).
-The applications can be submitted continuously, although they will only be assessed at fixed collection points.
+STSM applications can be submitted continuously, although they will only be assessed at fixed collection points.
 The deadlines will be announced by e-mail and on the Action website.
-Within each grant period, the STSMs need to be completed by the end of February.
+Within the current 2020/2021 grant period, the STSMs need to be completed by the end of September 2021.

 The STSM cannot take place before its formal approval.